 But such empowerment wasn’t exclusive to one individual.

 No. Countless women and men showed their support by donning all black attire.
 By attending the award show accompanied with fellow women activists; spotlighting their causes in sexual harassment and equality.
 As did the NYTimes with their simple but commanding advert.
 All of this giving a voice and much needed platform to some serious concerns.

 “the truth has a voice

+It is not just this speech from Oprah that is making waves.
 To this day countless brave souls are speaking up about their ordeals with abuse of power and harassment.
 It is a shame that a hateful few continue to spew forth their propaganda and agenda.
 Attempting to peg Oprah and these courageous women as enablers and hypocrites.
-As opposed to true hypocrites who have the audacity to preach support yet remain silent over tales involving their own serial misogynistic father.
+As opposed to true hypocrites who have the audacity to preach support yet remain silent over tales involving their own serial misogynistic experiences.
 And while the #metoo movement continues to grow daily, some influential women have gone and cast confusion to the subject.
 Blurring the lines between unsolicited advances and abuse with sexual revolution.